jwpconsulting/projectify/frontend/src/messages/en/help/trial.md

 # Using the trial workspace

 After the onboarding finishes, you can start using your trial workspace.
-You can add other team members by going to the [team member settings](/help/team-members).
-You can add new projects, sections, and tasks, and use all the other features available in Projectify.
+You can add other team members to your trial workspace by going to the [team settings](/help/team-members).
+You can add new projects, sections, and tasks, and use all the other workspace features available in Projectify.

-Within a trial, certain limits will apply to your workspace, such as how many team members you will be able to add, or how many projects and tasks and so on you can create.
+Within a trial, certain limits will apply to your workspace, such as how many team members you can add, or how many projects, tasks, and more you can create.
 Please review the [workspace quota help](/help/quota#quotas-for-trial-workspaces) for more information on this.

 # Upgrading to a paid workspace

-If you want to turn your trial workspace into a paid workspace, you can subscribe from the [billing settings page](/help/billing) in your workspace settings.
-With a paid workspace, you can add as many items (projects, tasks, and so on) as you want to, and as many team members as you have added seats to your workspace.
+If you want to turn your trial workspace into a paid workspace, you can subscribe from the [billing settings](/help/billing) in your workspace settings.
+With a paid workspace, you can add as many items (projects, tasks, and more) as you want to, and as many team members as you have added seats to your workspace.

-The exact usage quotas that apply to paid workspaces are described in the workspace quota help [paid workspace section](/help/quota#quotas-for-trial-workspaces).
+The exact usage quotas that apply to paid workspaces are described in the workspace quota help [paid workspace section](/help/quota).